wang9hu/cheatsheets-and-misc/myReactNote.md

     - in parent component, use `childVariable = {js exoression}`
   - JSX can interpret an array of JSX statements and take each individule out e.g., `{boxes}`
     <br>
-- State: top down, uni-directional data flow, used to pass data
+- **State**: top down, uni-directional data flow, used to pass data
   - accessible and easily maintained
   - **State** maintained in top level components (as an obj called `State`) and passed down (through `props`) to child component
   - `props` never go upstream or to sibling component.